SiluPanda/blog/_posts/2019-2-22-My-first-blockchain-hackathon.md

 ### What problem it intended to solve?

 We donate money for some cause to a 3rd party crowdfunding website or NGO.
-We put our trust on the party that our fund is going reach the needy.
-However, we are not assured what actually happens and how much of it is actually reached to the person or the community.
+We put our trust on the party that our fund is going to reach the needy.
+However, we are not assured what actually happens and how much of it is actually reaches to the people or the community.
 This platform is intended to bridge that gap between the donor and the needy.

 ### Implementation: